Global Well-Posedness and Long-time Asymptotics for the Defocussing Davey-Stewartson II Equation in $H^{1,1}(R^2)$: Introduction

-\emph{Acknowledgements}.
-It is a pleasure to thank Russell Brown, Ken McLaughlin, and Peter Topalov for helpful discussions, to thank Russell Brown and Peter Miller for a careful reading of the manuscript, and to thank Michael Christ and Catherine Sulem for helpful correspondence.
+\emph{Acknowledgments}.
+It is a pleasure to thank Russell Brown, Ken McLaughlin, Michael Music, and Peter Topalov for helpful discussions, to thank Russell Brown, Peter Miller, and Katharine Ott for a careful reading of the manuscript, and to thank Michael Christ and Catherine Sulem for helpful correspondence.
+I\ am also grateful to the referee for an exceptionally thorough and meticulous reading of three (!) versions of this manuscript, for pointing out several errors in an earlier version of this paper, and for numerous helpful suggestions which have considerably improved the manuscript.
+The current proof of Lemma \ref{lemma:IR} incorporates a suggestion of the referee.
 Part of this work was carried out at the Mathematical Sciences Research Institute in Berkeley, California, whose hospitality the author gratefully acknowledges.